Bodley Medal: History

-The original medal was engraved in 1646 to honour Sir Thomas Bodley who rebuilt the first public library at Oxford in 1602, now called the Bodleian Library.
-It was designed by Claude Warin, a leading medal-maker of the seventeenth century.
+The original medal was engraved in 1646 to honour Sir Thomas Bodley, who rebuilt the first public library at Oxford in 1602, now called the Bodleian Library.
+It was designed by Claude Warin, a leading medal maker of the 17th century.
 Library accounts for 1646 contain the following entry: "Item, to ye painter that drew Sir Thomas Bodley's picture, and to Mr. Warren that made his medale, to each of them 2s".
 The original medal is gilt, probably on bronze.
 In 2002, on the 400th anniversary of the Bodleian Library, the copper metal saved from a renovation of the library's original roof was given to the Royal Mint to create a set of one hundred replicas of the original medal.
 After a hiatus of nearly 400 years, the library started granting awards of the Bodley Medal, beginning with Sir Tim Berners-Lee (inventor of the World Wide Web), Baroness P.D.
-James (author), and Sir Rupert Murdoch (Chairman of News Corporation).
+James (author), and Rupert Murdoch (Chairman of News Corporation).
+The award is made as part of the annual Oxford Literary Festival.

 Laureates

-As of 2024, the restruck Bodley Medal has been awarded to only 27 individuals.
+As of 2024, the restruck Bodley Medal has been awarded to 34 individuals.